Entropy vs information

 Statistical Physics of Inference and Bayesian Estimation Informational entropy versus thermodynamic entropy.

-John Baez’s A Characterisation of Entropy etc. See also There is now a book (John Carlos Baez 2024)! the post What is Entropy? introduces with the pitch including
+John Baez’s A Characterisation of Entropy etc. See also his Information and Entropy.
+The post What is Entropy? introduces with the pitch including

 I have largely avoided the second law of thermodynamics, which says that entropy always increases.
 While fascinating, this is so problematic that a good explanation would require another book!
 I have also avoided the role of entropy in biology, black hole physics, etc. Thus, the aspects of entropy most beloved by physics popularisers will not be found here.
 I also never say that entropy is ‘disorder’.